 Christine Mansour has spent the better part of her career advocating for justice and working to protect the rights of the less fortunate.
 In 2017 she joined Baron & Budd’s Pharmaceutical Litigation Group to bring her appellate advocacy and briefing experience to Baron & Budd’s work on behalf of clients who have been harmed by the rampant opioid epidemic that has wreaked havoc on so many communities in the United States.
-She is now a member of the Opioid Litigation Group.
+She is now a shareholder in our Opioid Litigation Group.

 Chris Mansour grew up in Rochester, Minnesota.
 She received her Bachelor of Arts in American Studies from the University of Notre Dame.
 After working as a journalist, she entered law school with the goal of using her skills to give a voice to those in need and achieve positive change in national policies that impact a wide range of people, especially those lacking economic or political power.
 Ms. Mansour graduated from the University of Michigan in 1998 after serving on the Law Review and representing neglected children in the Child Advocacy Clinic.

 In her free time, Ms. Mansour enjoys spending time with her family, running, cooking and traveling.
 She loves returning to the beautiful lakes of Minnesota every summer where she can water-ski and escape the Texas heat.

 - Chris Mansour, Ending DACA would destroy the dreams of many immigrants who have known no other country, The Dallas Morning News, September 5, 2017

 - Chris Mansour, S. border agents are illegally turning away asylum seekers, The Dallas Morning News, May 9, 2017

 - Chris Mansour: Locking up asylum-seekers isn’t just cruel, it’s a waste of resources, The Dallas Morning News, February 15, 2017